 Erin Kendall Braun

-I am lab manager, and am interested in how different memory systems and the experience of reward influence decision making.
+I am the lab manager, and am interested in how different memory systems interact in the process of learning and decision making.

 Undergraduate Students and Research Assistants